Xenos112/go-cdn/README.md

-# GO lang CDN for Vertext
+# GO lang CDN for Vertex

 experimental go api for handling file uploads and serving them